Eduarte783/drink_lab/README.md

 # Drink-Lab

-View a slew of cocktail drinks and recipe's and make a list of your favorites.
+View a slew of cocktail drinks and recipies and make a list of your favorites.
 Comment and suggest on your favorite drinks.

 ***